Content reviewed by

 - Keeping trichomes can be tricky — they need to be appropriately stored, as trichomes are so tiny, they can easily be blown away.

-- Solvent extraction is best left to the experts, and they need to be tested for residue.
+- Solvent extraction is best left to the experts, and they must be tested for residue.

 How to Use Kief